bpinto/bpinto.github.com/_posts/2013-01-17-janky-the-forgotten-tool.markdown

 tags: [janky, jenkins, github, ci, continuous, integration, campfire, hubot]
 ---

 Where I work we use [GitHub][] as our Git central repository, and we have Yoda, our [Hubot][], helping us on our day to day tasks.
 We had to setup a Continuous Integration server for our project and after looking at all the CI options out there, we had to decide between [Travis-ci][] or [Jenkins][].
-Both are well-known continuous integration server but they were not exactly what we needed at the moment.
+Both are well-known continuous integration servers but they were not exactly what we needed at the moment.
 Travis is $150 per month and Jenkins has to be manually installed and configured, plus it has an awkward interface.

-Travis could certainly be our solution in a future moment but, for now, we decided to try Jenkins.
+Travis could certainly be our solution in a future moment but, for now, we decided to try Jenkins out.
 As a solution for the issues raised, we decided to use [Janky][], _"(...) a continuous integration server built on top of Jenkins, controlled by Hubot, and designed for GitHub"_.

 When I first read Janky's readme, I thought it would be an easy setup...
-I couldn't be more **wrong**.
-There are too many environment variables you have to setup and apparently GitHub is not using the gem version they release on their own servers...
+Well, I couldn't be more **wrong**.
+It's hard to know which values should be set for each of the required environment variables, and the gem is outdated forcing you to build it from git directly...

 Anyway, one can always fork and submit pull requests, right?

-So, let me guide you through the setup process.
+So, let's focus on the setup process.

 ## Installing Jenkins

-Janky recommends Jenkins version 1.427, but I have installed a newer version and I remember I had a problem but I managed to solve it – *I forgot the problem* –, so you don't need to worry about newer versions.
+Janky recommends Jenkins version 1.427, but as I installed a newer version (1.498) you should be fine with newer versions.
 [Installing Jenkins][] guide is easy to follow and will help you on installing a Jenkins server if you don't have one yet.

 ## Installing Janky